wiccasoft/wiccasoft.github.io/README.md

 [![Image](waste/Screenshot_2020-02-28_14-27-26.png)]( https://www.youtube.com/watch?v=tEj1dDqwmVI )

 <!--
-Putin explained him how to grab power, hooked him on the energy line, s old Nato-Turkey S-400 installations and Russia sure as hell won't give up its Syria-based fleet.
+Putin explained him how to grab power, hooked him on the energy line, sold Nato-Turkey S-400 installations and Russia sure as hell won't give up its Syria-based fleet.
 Turkey is playing For America and Israel..
 That's not good for Turkey..
 Turkey attack on Syria.
 Russia coming to rescue Syria and start air strikes Turkey : Help us NATO